-|1.||Clean your roof and gutters of leaves and needles.
-Canít do this yourself?
-Ask a neighbor for help or hire someone to complete the task.|
+|Clean your roof and gutters of leaves and needles.
+Can’t do this yourself?
+Ask a neighbor for help or hire someone to do the work.

-|Keep wood decks clear of leaf and needle debris above and below the deck surface, and pull away bark mulch from deck structures.|
+|Keep wood decks clear of leaf and needle debris above and below the deck surface.
+Do the same around the base of walls and storage areas.

-*if you cannot move a woodpile 30-feet from homes and accessory buildings, place woodpiles inside an enclosed structure, or as far away from all structures as possible and cover with a fire-resistant tarp.
+|Relocate woodpiles at least 30-feet from buildings and out from under decks.
+If you cannot move woodpiles 30-feet from buildings, place inside an enclosed structure, or store as far away from all structures as possible and cover with a fireproof tarp that can resist embers.

-|Cover exterior vent openings with 1/8-inch metal mesh to resist embers.
-This includes vents to the attic, crawlspace or basement vents*
+|Cover exterior vent openings with 1/8-inch metal mesh screens to resist ember penetrations into the home.
+This includes attic, crawlspace or basement vents*

-|Install metal flashing between wood siding and decks and consider replacing the first 1-2 deck boards closest to the home with fire-resistant products.
+|Install metal flashing between wood siding and decks.
+Consider replacing the first 1-2 deck boards closest to the home with fire-resistant products.

 |Keep your roof in good condition.
 Keep your eye out for warping or missing shingles and repair as needed.

-|When replacing siding, upgrade to fire resistant materials like stucco, fiber cement, masonry, or plaster.
+|When replacing siding, upgrade to fire resistant materials like fiber cement, stucco, masonry, or plaster.

-|New windows should have metal frames, be tempered double pane, and have metal screens.|
+|New windows should have metal frames, be tempered double pane, and have metal-mesh screens.

 ► Are you looking for a contractor who can help you do this work?
 Click here

-©2021 - Fire Adapted Ashland - All Rights Reserved | Site Handcrafted in Ashland, Oregon by Project A
+©2024 - Fire Adapted Ashland - All Rights Reserved | Site Handcrafted in Ashland, Oregon by Project A